Approximate Bayesian Computation with Path Signatures: Approximate Bayesian computation with path signatures

-Given its unique characteristics, e.g. the universal nonlinearity property, the path signature and its associated kernel are natural candidates for feature maps and discrepancy measures in \gls{abc} to handle irregularly spaced and potentially multivariate time series data.
-In this section we will introduce and investigate two simple, yet powerful, techniques for incorporating signatures.
+Given its unique properties, the path signature and its associated kernel are natural candidates for feature maps and discrepancy measures in \gls{abc} to handle irregularly spaced and potentially multivariate time series data.
+In this section, we will introduce and investigate two simple but powerful techniques for incorporating signatures in \gls{abc}.